Raspberry Pi and ExoSense¶

 - Enable SSH

-Update system and install pip¶
+Update the system and install pip¶

 sudo apt-get update